jupyter-book/jupyter-book/docs/advanced/advanced.md

 ## How should I add cell tags to my notebooks?

-You can control the behavior of Jupyter Book by putting custom tags in the metadata of your cells.
+You can control the behaviour of Jupyter Book by putting custom tags in the metadata of your cells.
 This allows you to do things like {doc}`automatically hide code cells <../interactive/hiding>`) as well as {ref}`adding interactive widgets to cells <launch/thebelab>`.